gritzko/replicated.cc/specs/frames/index.md

 ## Raw frame

-Raw frame is just a group of operations client sends to the peer.
+A raw frame is just a group of operations client sends to the peer.
 It contains delta, or patch — list of changes that client wants to be applied.

 Syntax:

-- Raw frame is just a list of ops.
+- A raw frame is just a list of ops.
 - Each op ends with a `;` (raw operation).
-- Frame ends with a dot `.`.
+- The frame ends with a dot `.`.

 ```
 @1D4ICCC+XU5eRJ :1D4ICCA+XU5eRJ 'y' 'A';